 }

-For applications that require real-time functionality, such as chat apps or live dashboards, GraphQL subscriptions are a game-changer.
-Subscriptions allow clients to receive updates from the server whenever specific events occur.
+For applications that require real-time data, such as chat apps or live dashboards, GraphQL subscriptions are a game-changer.
+Subscriptions use WebSockets to push updates to clients whenever specific events occur on the server.

 subscription OnMessageAdded {